boost-edu-tools/gitinspectorgui/docs/development/development-workflow.md

 **Workflow**:

-1. Use mock data or existing API
+1. Use mock data or demo mode
-2. Focus on user interface development
+2. Start frontend only: `pnpm run dev`
-3. Iterate on design and user experience
+3. Focus on user interface development
-4. Connect to real backend when ready
+4. Integrate with embedded Python when ready

 ## Hot Reloading

 ### Python Changes

--   **Auto-restart** - Server detects file changes and restarts
+-   **Manual restart required** - Python is embedded, so app must be restarted
--   **Preserved connections** - Existing HTTP connections maintained
+-   **Fast restart** - Single process restart is quick
--   **Instant feedback** - Changes visible immediately
+-   **No connection loss** - No separate server to reconnect to

 ### Frontend Changes